 3. The Lion Dance

 There are loads of fun things to do with the family over CNY, but one of our favourite Chinese New Year traditions has to be catching a lion dance.
 Lion dancers rove the neighbourhoods around this time and are hired to perform in front of houses and establishments to chase away ghosts, evil spirits and bad luck and welcome in prosperity, while accompanied by gongs, cymbals and drums to provide extra scare tactics against nasty ol’ Nian.
 Need to brush up on your lion dance etiquette?
 We love this cute beginner’s guide to lion dances by Ireny Draws.

 As a mythical figure in Chinese folklore and Taoism, the God of Wealth has been depicted in historical figures combined with religious gods, goddesses, devils, immortals, demons and spirits in Chinese mythology.
 You will usually see one roving around shopping malls, lion dances, condos and public areas with a pot of gold (chocolate) coins or a basket of sweets over Chinese New Year.

 5. Chinese Zodiac

 Ever wondered how the order in the Chinese zodiac came about?
 According to ancient folklore, the Jade Emperor (an important god in Chinese religion) organised a race and invited animals from all over the world.
 As a reward for showing up, he named each animal after each year in the zodiac.
 The zodiac would then be based on the order these animals finished in the legendary race.
-Last year was the ‘Year of the Rat ‘, number one out of 12 in the zodiac.
+Last year was the ‘Year of the Ox’, number two out of 12 in the zodiac.
 This year we will be welcoming in number three, the Tiger!
 This Chinese zodiac sign symbolises strength and bravery.
 Those born in the Year of the Tiger are said to be courageous, competitive and confident.